aprem01/GuideDog/README.md

 ### For End Users

-The simplest way to use BlindGuide is to visit the web app directly:
+The simplest way to use GuideDog is to visit the web app directly:

 1. Open Safari (iOS) or Chrome (Android) on your smartphone
 2. Navigate to the app URL